Sutured ECH is a natural invariant: (by C. H. Taubes)

 The formal linearization of \eqref{eq:instanton-sw} with the extra gauge fixing equation defines a first order differential operator mapping sections of the bundle $iT^*(\R\times Y_T) \oplus \spb^+$ to sections of the bundle $i(\Lambda^+\oplus \R)\oplus \spb^-$ with $\Lambda^+$ denoting the bundle of self-dual 2-forms and with $\spb^-$ denoting the bundle of anti-self dual spinors.
 This operator is denoted by $\LL$ and it is defined by the rule whereby the respective $i\Lambda^+$, $i\R$, and $\spb^-$ summands of $\LL(\fra,\eta)$ are

-The notation here uses $\rmD$ to denote the operator $ds\wedge\frac{\partial}{\partial s}+d$.
+The notation here uses $d$ to denote the exterior derivative on $\R\times Y_T$.
 We use $\Li$ in what follows to denote the version of \eqref{eq:instanton-linearize} that is defined by the canonical pair $(\Ai,\psii)$ from Section \ref{ssec:setup}.
-Supposing that $U\subset \R\times Y_T$ is an open set, there is the analog of \eqref{eq:monopoles-15} that reads \begin{quote} There exists a number $\kappa > 100$ with the following significance: Fix $r>\kappa$ and suppose that $\frh$ is a section of $iT^*U\oplus\spb^+$ on $U$ with compact support.
+Supposing that $\rmu\subset \R\times Y_T$ is an open set, there is the analog of \eqref{eq:monopoles-15} that reads \begin{quote} There exists a number $\kappa > 100$ with the following significance: Fix $r>\kappa$ and suppose that $\frh$ is a section of $iT^*\rmu\oplus\spb^+$ on $\rmu$ with compact support.
 Then

-\end{quote} Here, $||\cdot||$ denotes the $L^2$ norm on $U$.
+\end{quote} Here, $||\cdot||_2$ denotes the $L^2$ norm on $\rmu$.
 The notation with \eqref{eq:instanton-li-l21-bound} also has $\nabla_A$ denoting the covariant derivative that is defined by a given connection $A$ (in this case $\Ai$) and the Levi-Civita connection.